Earth's atmosphere :Composition, Function, Layers, Evolution

 Functions of Earth's Atmosphere:

-The Earth's atmosphere serves several critical functions, including:
+The Earth's atmosphere serves several functions, including :

-Temperature Regulation: The atmosphere helps regulate the Earth's temperature through the greenhouse effect, maintaining a stable climate.
+Temperature Regulation - It's helps to regulates the Earth's temperature through the greenhouse effect, ensuring a stable climate.

-Weather and Climate: It plays a crucial role in weather patterns and long-term climate changes.
+Weather and Climate - Controls daily weather and long-term climate changes.

-Navigation and Communication: The atmosphere allows for the propagation of radio waves and supports the flight of aircraft and spacecraft.
+Navigation and Communication - Allows radio waves to propagation and supports the flight of aircraft and sattelites.

 1. Troposphere (0 to 8-15 kilometers, 0 to 5-9 miles):